apache/royale-docs/working-with-data/loading-external-data.md

 Unless you are building a brochure-style website that makes a statement and provides contact information, you are going to be working with _data_.
 You will get some of that data from your site or application users, but you will probably also get a lot from outside your app or website.

-Royale provides reliable, fast, and secure ways to get data from remote sources, and also to send data.
+[Apache Royale](https://royale.apache.org/) provides reliable, fast, and secure ways to get data from remote sources, and also to send data.

 The following data types have built-in support: